hikerguy1900/Circuit_Playground_Blinky_Blinky/README.md

 ## Step 8
 Click the big Download button and remember where your computer downloaded the file to.

-## Step 9
-Plug in your circuit playground to your computer.
-The circuit playground should show up as a new driver named "CPLAY".
+Follow the instructions that pop-up to put the program onto your Circuit Playground Expresss.

-## Step 10
+## Finish
-Drag the file you downloaded in step 8 to the "CPLAY" drive.

 > Open this page at [https://hikerguy1900.github.io/circuit_playground_blinky_blinky/](https://hikerguy1900.github.io/circuit_playground_blinky_blinky/)